KMSB: Shared services era

 On June 13, 2013, the Gannett Company announced that it would acquire Belo.
 However, as Gannett held a partial ownership stake in the publisher of the Arizona Daily Star, the KMSB license was instead sold to Sander Media, LLC, operated by a former Belo executive, Jack Sander.
 While the other Belo stations acquired by Sander in the deal had various shared services agreements with Gannett, Raycom Media continued to operate the two stations, and the Belo employees handling advertising sales became Gannett employees.
 The sale was completed on December 23.
-On June 29, 2015, Gannett's publishing operations were spun off, with the remainder renamed Tegna; after the spin-out, Sander filed to transfer the licenses of its stations back to Tegna in a deal completed on December 3, 2015.
+On June 29, 2015, Gannett's publishing operations were spun off, with the remainder renamed Tegna; after the spin-out, Sander filed to transfer the licenses of its stations back to Tegna in a deal completed on December 3.
 KTTU was sold to Ben Tucker, former president and CEO of Fisher Communications.
 Tegna continued to sell its advertising time via a joint sales agreement.
 Tegna acquired the station in 2019 for a net payment to Tucker of $171,000.

+Nexstar Media Group acquired Tegna in a deal announced in August 2025 and completed in March 2026.